UIWidgets/com.unity.uiwidgets/README.md

     git clone https://github.com/Unity-Technologies/com.unity.uiwidgets.git com.unity.uiwidgets
    ```

-Note that there are many native libraries we built for UIWidget 2.0 to boost its performance, which are large files and hosted by
+Note that there are many relatively large native libraries (>50MB) we built for UIWidget 2.0 to boost its performance.
+As the result, the clone progress might be a bit slow.
+Please kindly wait for a while until completed.
-**Git Large File Storage**.
-You need to install [this service](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage) first and then use it to fetch these libraries.

 Finally, in PackageManger of unity, select add local file. select ```package.json``` under ```/com.unity.uiwidgets```